A cultural celebration to share with your adopted Chinese son or daughter

 Whether your hometown has organized events or is completely oblivious to the occasion, you can make sure this time of year is special for your family and community.
 Here are a few ways to do just that:

 Read books about the Chinese New Year to your child.
-Offer to have a story time at your library, child’s school, or playgroup as well.
+Facilitate a story time at your local library or child’s school, or with his playgroup.

 - Bringing in the New Year by Grace Lin (Knopf Books for Young Readers, 2008).
 A colorful, engaging book that highlights the traditions and celebrations associated with the Chinese New Year.